-Stock futures slide as GameStop surge resumes
+Stocks slide as GameStop surge resumes

 CITADEL SHOOTS DOWN ROBINHOOD LINK

-Looking at stocks, GameStop Corp. shares were sharply higher ahead of the opening bell after the trading app Robinhood eased some restrictions on trading a day after preventing customers from entering buy orders.
+Looking at stocks, GameStop Corp. shares more than doubled early Friday after the trading app Robinhood eased some restrictions on trading a day after preventing customers from entering buy orders.
 Other stocks that were also subject to the measures, including AMC Entertainment Holdings, BlackBerry Ltd. and Bed Bath & Beyond Inc. were also seeing big moves to the upside.

 Elsewhere, Johnson & Johnson said a large trial found its COVID-19 vaccine was 72% effective in the U.S. and 66% effective overall.